A haven for hikers and flowers

-Flowers bloom in Katsuragi practically year-round, giving the landscape a unique beauty every season.
+Flowers bloom in Katsuragi practically year-round, giving the landscape a one-of-a-kind beauty every season.
 Some are carefully cultivated, but many grow naturally on the fields and hillsides.
 Hikers from all over Japan and abroad come here to enjoy the ever-changing views.

 This region's beauty is combined with a long and rich history.
 The area was an ancient center of politics, art, and culture, and it was here that Buddhism first took root in Japan.
 The traditional sport of sumo has roots here in Katsuragi.
 The shrines and temples celebrate both the history and the floral beauty of the region.